Skip to main content

 One year of experience in either federal or non-federal service that is equivalent to at least a GS-12 performing two (2) out of three (3) following duties or work assignments:

-1. Experience using extensive student aid/loan programs knowledge to provide strategic guidance on student and borrower digital communications strategies.
+1. Experience using extensive student aid or loan programs to provide strategic guidance on student and borrower digital communications strategies.

 2. Experience managing multichannel digital communications initiatives related to student aid/loan programs reaching a high volume of customers (20 million+ people) using at a minimum the following channels: email, SMS, social media, web content, blogs, videos, and digital events.